dotnet/orleans/src/Documentation/Getting-Started-With-Orleans/Grain-LifeCycle.md

 So the life cycle of a grain is like this

 - another grain or a client calls a method of a grain
-- the grain gets activated and brought to memory
+- the grain gets activated (if it is not activated anywhere in the silo) and an instance of the grain class will be created
   - Constructor of the grain will be executed and DI will setup (If you have DI)
   - the grain state will be read from storage if any
   - if successful then `OnActivateAsync` is called